renatols-jf/spboot-chassi/README.md

 The application has a default `HealthRequest` that exports health information in `json`.
 It exports health percentage, request count, quantiles for the time taken for each type, and result count by type.
 It does so by each operation, and also aggregates as application information.
-The application health is not a median.
+The application health is not an average.
 Instead, it reflects the health of the worst operation.

 ```
 {